 NASA engineers devised a 'helical engine' that can produce 99% of the speed of light

-NASA engineer David Burns used the special relativity to devise a “ helical engine ” that could theoretically accelerate to 99% of the speed of light.
+NASA engineer David Burns used special theory of relativity to devise a 'helical engine ' that could theoretically accelerate to 99% of the speed of light.

 Near-infinite specific thrust from drive that ignores physics | Ars Technica

-Suppose you have an object that can move back and forth in a box on the floor.
-In addition, friction is not considered in this space.
-In the following figure, the left side is 'rear' and the right side is 'front'.
+Suppose you have an object in a box on the floor that can move back and forth.
+Also, we do not consider friction in this space.
+In the figure below, the left side is 'rear' and the right side is 'front'.

-Suppose this object is moved forward using a spring attached to the box.
-Then, the box moves backward by the “ law of action / reaction (the third law of motion) ”.
+Suppose you move this object forward using a spring attached to the box.
+Then, the box moves backward according to the '

-When an object collides with the front of the box ...
+When an object collides with the front part of the box ...

-Due to the collision, the box moves forward and the object moves backward.
+The collision causes the box to move forward and the object to move backward.

-The object that moved backwards now collides behind the box.
-This causes the box that was moving forward to start moving backward while the object moves forward.
-When there is no energy loss due to friction etc., the size of the collision between the object and the front part of the box and the collision between the object and the rear part of the box are the same, so the box only moves periodically back and forth, There is no such thing as 'going to one or the other.'
+The object that moved backward collided with the rear of the box this time.
+This causes the box that was moving forward to begin to return backwards, while the object moves forward.
+If there is no energy loss due to friction etc., the magnitude of the collision between the object and the front part of the box and the collision between the object and the rear part of the box are the same, so as a result, the box only moves back and forth periodically.
+There is no such thing as 'going to either one'.

-However, if the mass of the object increases when it collides with the front part and decreases when it collides with the rear part, the magnitude of the collision in the front part exceeds the magnitude of the collision in the rear part, resulting in the box moving forward.
-The
+However, if the mass of the object increases when it collides in the front part and decreases when it collides in the rear part, the magnitude of the collision in the front part exceeds the magnitude of the collision in the rear part, and as a result, the box advances forward. increase.

-The helical engine devised adopts the conclusion of the special relativity theory that 'the object gets mass when it approaches the speed of light'.
-Ions are used as the “moving object back and forth” in the previous figure, and a strong magnetic field is applied to accelerate the ions colliding in front of the engine to increase mass, while decelerating the ions when colliding behind the engine.
-It is a mechanism to get thrust by reducing the mass.
-According to Mr. Burns, if the helical engine is driven for a long time, it can be realized at a speed of 99% of the speed of light.
+The devised helical engine adopts the conclusion of the special theory of relativity that 'an object gains mass when it approaches the speed of light'.
+Ions are used as 'objects that move back and forth' in the previous figure, and a strong magnetic field is applied to accelerate the ions that collide in front of the engine to increase the mass, while decelerating the ions when they collide with the rear of the engine.
+It is a mechanism to obtain thrust by letting it reduce the mass.
+According to Mr. Burns, if the helical engine is driven for a long time, it can achieve speeds up to 99% of the speed of light.

 in Science, Posted by log1k_iy